How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 Stroke plays are for your organization if you’re going to have a large donor base coming to your event.

-Match plays are apt if you’d like for donors to play in teams.
+Match plays work if you’d like your donors to play in teams.

-Try a Best ball event if you want beginners to also have fun playing.
+Try a Best ball event if you want to encourage beginners to join in on the fun, too.

-Whatever your choice, be sure to devise a pricing strategy for your event tickets that helps generate the most revenue from this event.
+Whatever your choice, be sure to devise a pricing strategy for your event that maximizes revenue.
+You’ll need to come up with ticket pricing as well.
 Use an event-ticketing system that allows you to add multiple ticket tiers for sponsorships, individual and team entry, raffle tickets, and more.

 Donorbox Events lets you create an event page including a powerful ticketing form.
-You can add unlimited ticket tiers, ticket quantity, a deadline, tax-deductibility of ticket tiers, and more to your page.
+You can add unlimited ticket tiers, set a ticket quantity and purchasing deadline, calculate the tax deductibility of ticket tiers, and more.
 Our ticketing forms are also embeddable on your website.
 Your purchasers automatically receive a receipt along with a digital copy of their tickets.
-Plus, you’ll be able to manage your purchasers and ticket information at the background.

 Here’s an example of a successful golf tournament fundraiser created using Donorbox Events.
 They raised over $25,000 in ticket sales with this event.
 Click here to take a complete look at it including the ticket tiers.